LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/not_filtering_dereplication.rst

 Performing dereplication
 ========================

 Dereplication is a pretty straightforward task - there are very few parameters to worry about.
 Therefore choosing a tool for dereplication has few considerations, and is often a matter of convenience.
-We will use the dereplication function within **VSEARCH**, because we already **VSEARCH** installed for other steps.
+We will use the dereplication function within **VSEARCH**, because we already have **VSEARCH** installed for other steps.

 .. parsed-literal::